kroshu/kuka_drivers/doc/wiki/Home.md

 After activation, the Motion Planning plugin can be added (`Add` -> `moveit_ros_visualisation` -> `MotionPlanning`) to plan trajectories from the `rviz` GUI. (`Planning group` in the `Planning` tab should be changed to `manipulator`.)

 The package also contains examples of sending planning requests from C++ code, in which case the `rviz` plugin is not necessary.
-The `MoveitExample` class implements a wrapper around the `MoveGroupInterface`, the example executables in the package use this class to interact with Moveit.
+The `MoveitExample` class implements a wrapper around the `MoveGroupInterface`, the example executables in the package use this class to interact with `Moveit`.
 Four examples are provided:
 - `moveit_basic_planners_example`: the example uses the `PILZ` motion planner to plan a `PTP` and a `LIN` trajectory.
 It also demonstrates that planning with collision avoidance is not possible with the `PILZ` planner by adding a collision box that invalidates the planned trajectory.
 - `moveit_collision_avoidance_example`: the example adds a collision box to the scene and demonstrates, that path planning with collision avoidance is possible using the `OMPL` planning pipeline.
 - `moveit_constrained_planning_example`: this example demonstrates constrained planning capabilities, as the planner can find a valid path around the obstacle with the end effector orientation remaining constant (with small tolerance).